 Hume and Russell are not claiming to know that the universe has no cause or is not contingent.
 They are merely pointing out that it is invalid to argue from the parts of the universe having a cause to the universe itself as a whole having one.
 While the properties of the parts of something may possibly be the properties of the whole they aren’t necessarily so and it is the fallacy of composition to assume that they are.

 This argument works best against cosmological arguments from contingency (Aquinas’ 3rd way & Leibniz’ PSR) because they assume that the universe as a whole is contingent.
 If the universe is not contingent then we don’t need God to explain its existence.

 Aquinas’ 1st and 2nd way do not explicitly claim that the universe has a cause because its parts have a cause.
 They only argue that because we find motion and causation in the universe, their explanation must be an unmoved mover or uncaused causer.

 One response is to try and argue that sometimes what is true of the parts is true of the whole, e.g., a brick wall.
 The bricks of a brick wall are made of brick, but so is the whole wall.
 In that case the parts are like the whole.
 The relation of the universe to its parts may be more like that brick wall to its bricks than the human race to its members.

 However, while the universe and its parts might be like that of a brick wall to its bricks, it also might not!
 If not, then the cosmological argument fails.

-Copleston responds that he’s not making the mistake of inferring a cause for the whole series from the fact that its members have a cause.
-He’s saying that a series of contingent things must have a transcendent cause.
+Copleston responds to the fallacy of composition that arguments from contingency are not making the mistake of inferring a cause for the whole series from the fact that its members have a cause.
+The argument, going back to Leibniz, is that a series of contingent things must have an external cause.
 Copleston’s argument is as follows:

 P1.
 A series is either caused or uncaused.